Davidslv/battleship/README.md

 ### Installation

-This project was created using ruby 2.7.2 (see .ruby-version).
+This project was created using ruby 3.0.0 (see [.ruby-version](https://github.com/Davidslv/battleship/blob/main/.ruby-version)).

 I use rbenv to install different ruby versions, you may need to install [homebrew](https://brew.sh).